MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 > [!NOTE]
 > We're working on providing a way to deploy the extension by itself by using Configuration Manager.
 When that’s available, we’ll update this section with the details.

-## How to remove the extensions after it’s been installed
+## How to remove the extension after it’s been installed

 If you want to remove the extension from multiple devices in your organization after it’s been installed, you can run the following command as an administrator: